dmachard/dmachard.github.io/content/posts/0002-ntpd-logs-elk.md

 ---
-title: "Extracting NTPd statistics for usage indicators"
+title: "Extracting NTPd Statistics for usage indicators"
 summary: "In this post, I will look at ntpd server to extract some ntp statitics."
 date: 2020-06-20T00:00:00+01:00
 draft: false